ashleyweltz/governance/README.md

 workloads, lessening the need for blind trust that must be placed on the other party.
-However, these solutions do not yet offer a standard way for customers to declare, configure and authenticate attestation claims of a peer workload that might be running in a peer TEE (e.g., Intel SGX, AMD SEV, ARM TrustZone, etc. or other protected environment), they may offer partial or limited framework-independent and platform-independent ways to accomplish Attestation interoperability goals.
+However, these solutions do not yet offer a standard way for customers to declare, configure and authenticate attestation claims of a peer workload that might be running in a peer TEE (e.g., Intel SGX, AMD SEV, Arm TrustZone, etc. or other protected environment), and they may offer limited framework-independent and platform-independent ways to accomplish Attestation interoperability goals.
 Additionally, they do not have built-in support for web services and application frameworks popular among the user community.